BobWritesCode/ci-Project1/README.md

 - *"As a first time visitor, I want to know what this site is about.
 I may use several different devices (mobile/tablet etc.) to view the site.
 I would like to be able to navigate easily"*
 - *"As a returning visitor, I want to be able to navigate to the page I want without getting lost"*
 - *"As a unexperienced popcorn maker, I want to be able to follow instructions to making popcorn and have a way so I don't get lost where I am in the process."*
+- *"As a general popcorn fan, I want to be able to get in contact and provide feedback."*

 ***
 ## Initial Concept